 Case for Building a Responsive Website

 Responsive websites mean that the structure of the website can change and adapt to the size of the screen.
 The user can have a better user experience in accessing your website than if it did not adapt to the type and size of the screen.
-The website can look good on different screens like a cell phone, a tablet or a laptop as well.
+The website can look good on different screens like cell phones, a tablet, or a laptop as well.
 Some key elements to take care of include avoiding Flash, and your text to resize instantly based on the type of screen accessing the website.
 To improve this user experience and to make the website responsive, all your content should be easily accessible on any device.

-Google’s search algorithms target websites that are mobile friendly and responsive.
-The algorithms that came into place in 2015, give higher ranking to websites that are responsive and mobile friendly.
-For good SEO, mobile friendly websites are preferable.
+Google’s search algorithms target websites that are mobile-friendly and responsive.
+The algorithms that came into place in 2015, give a higher ranking to websites that are responsive and mobile-friendly.
+For good SEO, mobile-friendly websites are preferable.

 How to Get Your Website To Be Mobile Friendly

 Responsive websites need to have a few key elements that you should take care of.
-Responsive websites usually have a singular column, with the menu to become more condensed for easier navigation.
-Colors remain the same but images are reduced to improve speed and navigation of the website.
+Responsive websites usually have a singular column, with the menu becoming more condensed for easier navigation.
+Colors remain the same but images are reduced to improve the speed and navigation of the website.
 Websites generally also have links and URLs displayed in a manner that is easy to navigate.

 Mobile Optimization Best Practices

-Page speed is key towards mobile usage of your website.
-The brand building includes several things in today’s world, and one key is having a high-speed website that is quick to load on a mobile device.
-Some key areas to take care include cache, image sizes, and redirects.
+Page speed is key to mobile usage of your website.
+The brand-building includes several things in today’s world, and one key is having a high-speed website that is quick to load on a mobile device.
+Some key areas to take care of include cache, image sizes, and redirects.
 The cache can help load the website faster, while smaller, more optimized images and lower redirects can also boost page speed.